openstack/python-openstackclient/doc/source/command-objects/network.rst

 .. option:: --external

-    Set this network as an external network.
+    Set this network as an external network (external-net extension required)
-    Requires the "external-net" extension to be enabled.

     *Network version 2 only*